 Washington, DC is a city that truly has something for visitors of all ages.
 There’s the impressive Smithsonian Institution, which includes more than a dozen free museums and galleries in the DC area, along with the National Zoo.
 Add to that all the history that comes alive at the memorials and monuments along the National Mall, plus places like Ford’s Theatre and the National Archives.
-Finally, throw in all the delicious opportunities to try cuisines from all over the world, and you can understand why DC averages over 20 million visitors per year.
+Finally, throw in all the delicious opportunities to try cuisines from all over the world, and you can understand why DC had over 25 million visitors in 2023.
 But where do you start in a city with so much to offer, and so many interesting free attractions?
 We pulled together a list of 20 things to do in Washington, DC to get you started.
 The bucket list is based on our experiences as a family growing up in the suburbs of DC.
 It’s a mixture of some of the classic must-sees, plus a few more cool experiences that we’ve discovered over the years.

-*This post was updated November, 2024
+*This post was updated March, 2025

 *This post contains affiliate links; if you purchase something familyTravelsUSA may receive a small commission.
 As always, opinions are my own.